abdelali77/Network-Status/README.md

 # Network-Status🌐
-This is a simple command-line interface (CLI) program built with Node.js that checks the internet status using the is-online library.
+This is a simple command-line interface (CLI) program built with Node.js that checks the internet status using the is-online library
 # Installation
 Before using this program, you need to have Node.js installed on your computer.
 If you don't have it installed, you can download and install it from the official [Node.js website](https://nodejs.org/en)